EMPEROR TAMARIN

 Lowland and lower montane tropical rainforests, seasonally flooded forests, secondary forests, and remnant forests (also known as “fringe patches”) provide the species’ habitat.
 Typically, the monkeys are found deep in the rainforest within the middle and lower layers, but they can sometimes be found in open tree-covered areas.

-Sharing the Amazon River Basin’s tropical and moist habitat are two subspecies to the emperor tamarin: the black-chinned emperor tamarin (Saguinus imperator imperator) and the bearded emperor tamarin (Saguinus imperator subgrisescens).
-Black-chinned emperor tamarins (the nominate subspecies) are found across the rainforests of Brazil, Peru, and Bolivia; bearded emperor tamarins are mostly found in the rainforests of Brazil and Peru.
+Sharing the Amazon River Basin’s tropical and moist habitat are species that had been considered subspecies of the emperor tamarin: this species, the black-chinned emperor tamarin (Tamarinus imperator) and the bearded emperor tamarin (Tamarinus subgrisescens).
+Black-chinned emperor tamarins are found across the rainforests of Brazil, Peru, and Bolivia; bearded emperor tamarins are mostly found in the rainforests of Brazil and Peru.

 Both subspecies prefer lowland tropical rainforests, taking up residence in the tree canopies of river basins.
 But like the emperor tamarin (their “parent” species), these monkeys reside in other habitats as well.
 Seasonally flooded forests, broadleaf forests, the edge of remnant forests, rainforests that grow on flatlands, and evergreen forests provide alternative addresses.